vinceanalytics/vince/README.md

 # Features

-- **Automatic TLS** native support for let's encrypt.
+- **Automatic TLS** native support for Let's Encrypt.
-- **Drop in replacement for plausible** you can use existing plausible  scripts and just point them to the vince instance (note that vince is lean and only covers features for a single entity self hosting, so it is not our goal to be feature parity with plausible).
+- **Drop in replacement for Plausible Analytics** you can use existing Plausible scripts and just point them to the vince instance (note that vince is lean and only covers features for a single entity self hosting, so it is not our goal to be feature parity with Plausible).
-- **Outbounds links tracking**
+- **Outbound links tracking**
 - **File download tracking**
 - **404 page tracking**
 - **Custom event tracking**
 - **Time period comparison**
-- **Public dashboards** allow access to the dashoard to anyone(by default all dashboards are private).
+- **Public dashboards** allow access to the dashboard to anyone (by default all dashboards are private).
-- **Unique shared access** generate unique links to dahboards that can be password protected.
+- **Unique shared access** generate unique links to dashboards that can be password protected.
 - **Zero Dependency**: Ships a single binary with everything in it.
 No runtime dependency.
-- **Easy to operate**: One line commandline flags with env variables is all you need.
+- **Easy to operate**: One line command line flags with env variables is all you need.
 - **Unlimited sites**: There is no limit on how many sites you can manage.
-- **Unlimited events**: scale according to availbale resources.
+- **Unlimited events**: scale according to available resources.
 - **Privacy friendly**: No cookies and fully compliant with GDPR, CCPA and PECR.